-In November 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-17, Balance Sheet Classification of Deferred Taxes (Topic 740).
-This update requires that entities with a classified balance sheet present all deferred tax assets and liabilities as noncurrent.
-This update is effective for annual and interim periods for fiscal years beginning after December 15, 2016, which will require us to adopt these provisions in the first quarter of fiscal 2018.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+This update requires a lessee to recognize on the balance sheet a liability to make lease payments and a corresponding right-of-use asset.
+The update also requires additional disclosures about the amount, timing, and uncertainty of cash flows arising from leases.
+This update is effective for annual and interim periods for fiscal years beginning after December 15, 2018, which will require us to adopt these provisions in the first quarter of fiscal 2020.
 Early adoption is permitted for financial statements that have not been previously issued.
-This update can be applied on either a prospective or retrospective basis.
-We do not expect the adoption of this update to have a material impact on our consolidated financial statements.
+This update will be applied on a modified retrospective basis.
+We have not yet determined the effect of this update on our ongoing financial reporting.